rekluzlabs/Mako2Life/README.md

 ---

-**makokolorize** - Restoring color to your memories, powered by cutting-edge AI.
+**mako2life** - Restoring life and color to your memories, powered by cutting-edge AI.